-- Critically evaluate the consultation focusing on key concepts involved in undertaking a systematic patient centred assessment to enable appropriate decision making including diagnosis informed by appraisal of the relevant assessment skills, pathophysiology and evidence base. - 2.
-Critically appraise the management options in a range of clinical scenarios including consideration of risk versus benefit to individuals and to public health whilst demonstrating the application of knowledge related to applied pharmacology. - 3.
-Evidence a commitment to partnership and collaborative working with a range of service users supporting person centred care in a concordant approach respecting individuals diversity
+- 1. Critically evaluate the consultation focusing on key concepts involved in undertaking a systematic patient centred assessment to enable appropriate decision making including diagnosis informed by the relevant evidence base. - 2.
+Critically appraise the management options in a range of clinical scenarios whilst demonstrating the application of knowledge related to pharmacology - 3.
+Evidence a commitment to partnership and collaborative working with a range of service users supporting a concordant approach. - 4.
+Synthesise and evidence the ability to prescribe safely, effectively and within the boundaries of all relevant legislation and guidelines including supplementary prescribing

-- 4. Evidence the ability to prescribe safely effectively and within the boundaries of the political context, relevant legislation and guidelines including supplementary prescribing - 5.
-Critically reflect on the requirements to provide comprehensive, relevant and accessible information to patients/carers to support prescribing decisions - 6.
-Evaluate the prescriber's responsibilities in relation to, monitoring and review processes including action in recognition of any adverse effects/reactions - 7.
-Critically evaluate the role of the prescriber in relation to managing risk and maintaining safe practice and governance to minimise errors in the prescribing process. - 8.
-Critically apply the legal, regulatory and ethical frameworks to prescribing practice and recognise the influences and pressures on prescribing including cost and public health - 9.
+- 5. Critically reflect on the requirements to provide comprehensive, relevant and accessible information to patients/carers to support prescribing decisions - 6.
+Evaluate the prescriber's responsibilities in relation to monitoring and review processes. - 7.
+Critically evaluate the role of the prescriber in relation to managing risk and maintaining safe practice. - 8.
+Critically apply the legal, regulatory and ethical frameworks to prescribing practice. - 9.
 Demonstrate critical self awareness of own prescribing practice and a commitment to the on-going improvement of all prescribing practice - 10.
 Demonstrate collaborative and interprofessional working to support and inform prescribing practice